 The benefits and joys of creative friendships are vast and varied; here Candy Pop explores why getting to know like-minded creative people is essential for interior bloggers.

 Beautiful blossoms were out in force this spring and Style Made Simple used the delicate pink hues for this style guide.
-Combined with sky blues and apple greens, it is the perfect springtime colour palette.
+Combined with sky blues and apple greens, it is the perfect springtime color palette.

 We are all guilty of the odd painting mistake when redecorating but by reading House and Home’s handy guide you can make sure the faux pas never happen again!

 Spring is the time of year to sort out your garden ready for the summer.
-This post by Anneli Bush was all we needed for this year’s garden inspiration and we love the cosy seating arrangements.
+This post by Anneli Bush was all we needed for this year’s garden inspiration and we love the cozy seating arrangements.

 It’s hard to stay creative when busy lives always get in the way but Mathilde Heart Manech is on hand with fifteen helpful tips to ensure you maintain creativity no matter how busy you are - a must-read for busy bloggers!

-It’s no secret that adding greenery to the home adds natural colour and a fresher feel but what do you do if plants just don’t work for you?
+It’s no secret that adding greenery to the home adds natural color and a fresher feel but what do you do if plants just don’t work for you?
 Flat 15 has opened our eyes to other ways to incorporate vibrant greens in your interior space…

 The word ‘luxury’ can be overused in the interior industry and at times it can feel like the word has lost its essential meaning, Phoebe from Smart Style Interiors is reclaiming the word and in her post she explains the true meaning of the phrase that’s everywhere.

-If you work from home you’ll know how important an organised & stylish office space is for productivity, but getting round to transforming your office into this is always last on the list.
+If you work from home you’ll know how important an organized & stylish office space is for productivity, but getting round to transforming your office into this is always last on the list.
 This was a problem Devon Rachel had so she shared the images that helped her.

-As the Live Loud Girl team wound down for the summer months, they took a look back at some of their favourite styling projects of the year.
+As the Live Loud Girl team wound down for the summer months, they took a look back at some of their favorite styling projects of the year.
 With beautiful photography of effortlessly stylish rooms, their projects inspire plenty of interior inspiration.